 Education, health and care needs assessment (EHCna)

-To obtain an education, health and care plan (EHCP) your child will first need to have an education, health and care needs assessment (EHCna) to decide if they meet the local authority criteria for an EHCP.
+To obtain an education, health and care plan (EHCP) your child will first need to have an education, health and care needs assessment (EHCna) to decide if they meet the criteria for an EHCP.

 Find out the timeline on our EHCP flowchart.